Calibrated Multi-Level Quantile Forecasting: Methods

-for $t > D$ and $\thetatilde_{t+1}^{\alpha} = \thetatilde_{t}^{\alpha}$ for $t \leq D$.
-Equivalently, at time $t$, we update the hidden offset with the feedback that is observed at time $t$, except for the first $D$ time steps where no feedback is observed.
-Compared to the original MultiQT update, the only difference is that the coverage indicator is the one for the time $t-D$ forecast rather than time $t$.
+for $t > D$ and \smash{$\ttheta_{t+1}^{\alpha} = \ttheta_t^{\alpha}$} for $t \leq D$.
+In other words, at time $t$ we update the hidden offset with the (delayed) feedback observed at time $t$, except for the first $D$ time steps where no feedback is observed.
+Compared to the original MultiQT update \eqref{eq:multiQT_update}, the difference is that the coverage indicator used in the above update corresponds to the forecast from time $t-D$, rather than time $t$.